 The Robins Kaplan Insurance Insight

-The Insurance Insight newsletter delivers practical content to help you navigate the current challenges and latest developments in the insurance industry.
-This newsletter is curated by the women of Robins Kaplan with the goal of celebrating women in the profession and exploring topics of general interest in the insurance field.
+The Robins Kaplan Insurance Insight newsletter delivers practical content to help you navigate the current challenges and latest developments in the insurance industry.
+This newsletter is curated by the women of the Robins Kaplan Insurance and Catastrophic Loss Group with the goal of celebrating women in the profession and exploring topics of general interest in the insurance field.

 Vol. 2, No. 2